MatiasStorm/Kea_DAT_Node_2021_AUTUMN/dank_memes/README.md

 ## POST
 **Endpoint:** `/memes`

-Creates a new meme with auto incremented id
+Creates a new meme with auto incremented id.

 ### Example Request
 ```json